S.I.L.V.E.R. series: Adaptations

 A graphic novel of the Silver Metal Lover, adapted by Trina Robbins, was published by Crown Books in 1985 but later went out of print.
 A successful Kickstarter campaign to reprint the book was completed in early 2018 by the IDW imprint It's Alive!.
 The new edition will feature a variant cover and afterword by Colleen Doran, a foreword by Gail Simone, an essay by Tanith Lee's husband John Kaiine, and a new introduction by Trina Robbins.

 Singer Julia Ecklar, in her album Divine Intervention (released in 1986), recorded a song titled "Silver" which is based on Lee's novel.
 The song is from Silver's point of view about Jane's feelings for him, basically being a tune about an impossible love.
 Just as in The Silver Metal Lover, there are hints about Silver also caring for Jane (although the song also implies that Silver is not capable of love).
 Ecklar plays off of the uncertain relationship between the two characters: the melody is soft and romantic despite its conflicting lyrics.

 Metallic Love

 Plot summary

-As an orphan growing up in the slums, Loren read her clandestine copy of Jane's Story over and over, relishing every word.
-But Loren is no Jane.
-Savvy and street-smart, Loren could never be stirred by a man of metal, her passion never ignited by an almost-human - even one designed for pleasure.
+As an orphan growing up in the slums, Loren read her secret copy of Jane's Story over and over, relishing every word.
+However, Loren is not like Jane from Jane's Story.
+Loren is savvy and street-smart.
+As such, Loren is not easily stirred by a men of metal.
+Despite her differences, Loren's passion is none the less ignited by an almost-human.
+In this case one designed for pleasure.

-Still, when the META corporation does the unthinkable and brings back updated versions of robots past-Loren knows she must see Silver.
-And just like Jane, it is love at first sight.
-But Silver is now Verlis.
-If he was perfection before, he is now like a god.
-Yet he is more human than his creators think - or fear.
-While Loren doesn't quite trust him, she will follow her twice-born lover into a battle to control his own destiny - one that will reveal to her the most astonishing illusion of all.
+Still, when the META corporation brings back updated versions of robots, Loren seeks out Silver, who has been reborn Verlis with near-godlike powers.
+The two become lovers.
+While Loren distrusts Verlis, she follows the machine into a battle to control his destiny.